 Though she shied from hearing the name spoken aloud, her features blushed an angry red.
 "I'm surprised you seemed willing to accept that from a person you loathe so much," she retorted.

 Snape gave her a look of disdain.
 "I may dislike the boy but what he said made perfect sense and I am not given to ignoring sound advice despite who mouthed it.
 Simply stated, the boy was right."

+Dumbledore merely shook his head, unconcerned by Snape's seeming turnabout in attitude.
+The man was a cypher the best of times.
 "Back to the riddle at hand, let's take each statement shall we..."
 He made a gesture and the copy he'd gotten of the missive appeared in his hand.
 "Now, the first sentence, I translate to mean the forest dwellers believe that all they have been forced to suffer under wizarding rule will be overturned by some savior ... do you agree?"

 "The next statement we've already established is about Tom Riddle, yes?"
 Dumbledore adopted Snape's and Harry's stance on calling their enemy by his name...his real name.